 Another reason we utilize adolescent humor along with other nontraditional methodologies (dramas, skits, entertainment, breaks, recreation) is because of time restraints.
 Principals, priests, teachers, and parish youth ministers have the privilege of a long-term relationship with teens; the REAP Team does not enjoy that luxury.
 We don't have an entire school year or an entire grade school/high school career to get to know students, for them to get to know us, or for them to open up.
 Usually we only have a several hours.
 This makes it all the more critical that we get their attention and draw them in as quickly as possible.

 Why Not Other Jokes and Other Humor?

-Several people in the past have asked, "But why can't you use other jokes, and other humor?"
-Well, obviously, we could.
-However, in the past seventeen years that the REAP Team has been doing retreat ministry, we have discovered some things that really ‘work' in adolescent retreat ministry, and this type of humor definitely works!
-Since our primary goal on retreats is to reach students with the Gospel, we prefer to use every tool that works well, and we believe that adolescent humor is an excellent tool for reaching teens.
+In the many years that the REAP Team has been doing retreat ministry, we have discovered some things that really ‘work' in adolescent retreat ministry.
+We prefer to use every tool that works well, and we believe that adolescent humor is an excellent tool for reaching teens.
 And, one of the things that makes the REAP Team unique is precisely the unexpected use of this type of humor.
 Many people who work in the Church tell jokes, but adolescent humor is what we find to be the funniest to adolescents (based upon daily experience observing crowd reactions), so we prefer to use it.